tapfortap/Documentation/Monetization.md

 ![Revenue Preference Slider](https://raw.github.com/tapfortap/Documentation/master/images/slider-balance.png)

 You can move the slider more to the left if you want to focus on users, or move the slider more to the right for more focus on making money.
+We recommend a split of 20% Get Users and 80% Make Money for optimal performance

 ## Performance